Current Projects

 with Pau Roldan-Blanco

-Abstract: We study the effects of dual labor markets —namely, the co-existence of fixed-term and open- ended contracts— on the equilibrium distribution of firms, the allocation of workers across and within firms, and aggregate productivity.
+Abstract: We study the effects of dual labor markets --namely, the co-existence of fixed-term and open-ended contracts-— on the allocation of workers within and across firms, the equilibrium distribution of firms, aggregate productivity, and welfare.
 Using rich Spanish administrative data, we document that the use of fixed-term contracts is very heterogeneous across firms within narrowly defined sectors.
-Particularly, there is a strong relationship between the share of temporary workers and firms size, which is positive when looking at within-firm variation but negative when looking at the variation between firms.
-To capture these facts, we write a directed search model of multi-worker firms with fixed-term and open-ended contracts.
-Firms are ex-ante heterogeneous in their technology type, and ex-post heterogeneous in transitory productivity, level of employment, and the composition of employment in terms of both contract types and human capital accumulated on the job.
-In the calibrated model, the permanently more productive firms prefer a higher share of high human capital workers, so they employ a larger share of their workers with an open-ended contract.
-However, within a firm type, fixed-term contracts are increasingly useful for firms as they grow toward their optimal size.
-In counterfactual exercises, we find that limiting the duration of fixed-term contracts decreases the share of temporary employment, increases aggregate productivity, and reduces total employment for an overall decline in total output.
-The increase in productivity comes from a better selection of incumbent firms and an increase in the number of firms relative to total employment, which more than offsets an increased misallocation of workers across firms.
+Particularly, there is a strong relationship between the share of temporary workers and firm size, which is positive when looking at within-firm variation but negative when looking at the variation between firms.
+To explain these facts, we write a directed search model of multi-worker firms, with ex-ante firm heterogeneity in technology types, and ex-post firm heterogeneity in transitory productivity and in the composition of employment by contract type (fixed-terms or open-ended) and human capital accumulated on the job.
+In counterfactual exercises, we find that limiting the use of fixed-term contracts decreases the share of temporary employment and increases aggregate productivity, but it also reduces total employment and leads to an overall decline in total output and welfare.
+The increase in productivity comes from a better selection of firms, which more than offsets an increased misallocation of workers across firms.

 Dual Labor Markets in Spain: a Firm-Side Perspective